andy02chen/airtable_clone/README.md

 [ ] Just focus on the main page with table, columns, and cells.

 DO NEXT
-[ ] DB for tables
-[ ] Use the TanStack table library for the table UIs
-[ ] Default table columns

 [ ] UI needs to give the illusion that it’s Airtable, however, doesn’t need to match 1:1

 [ ] In each base, I can create tables.

 [ ] Be able to dynamically add columns.
-  [ ] Text and Number type columns are fine for now

 [ ] Editing cells, and tabbing across everything should be smooth